IsaccBarker/Corporate/README.md

 verything your heart can desire!
 It can't yet actually interact with the system itself (besides writting to stdout), but we're working on that ;)

-Corperate scripts should end in the `.email`, `.msg`, or '.eml' file extension.
+Corperate scripts should end in the `.email`, `.msg`, or `.eml` file extension.
 However, corperate scripts cannot call other corperate scripts.

 ### Sound like a human